 Since we weren’t able to get to everyone’s questions during our chat on Explore, we answered them here.
 Watch the full chat here! https://youtu.be/MCtdzn13aSI.

-A hatchling eaglet can’t thermoregulate, or control its temperature.
-The parents need to brood the eaglets to keep them warm.
+A hatchling eaglet can’t thermoregulate, or control its temperature, so parents need to brood or sit on them to keep them warm.
 At ten to 15 days, dense ‘woolly’ thermal down begins to replace fuzzy white natal.
 Thermal down provides more insulation and helps nestling eaglets keep their body temperature relatively constant.
 However, thermal down isn’t as weatherproof as feathers, so they still might need brooding in extremely cold or wet weather.

-Do any of the US eagles migrate or are they sedentary?
+Do bald eagles migrate or are they sedentary?

 Adult bald eagles don’t really have predators – i.e. something that specializes in hunting and eating them, or relies on them as a food source.
 While nothing specializes in taking nestling eaglets, raccoon will eat eggs and young (raccoon will eat everything they can get their paws on!) and owls will take young if they have a chance.
 We’re not sure that owls deliberately attack nests to take young, though – they might attack nests out of instinct or territoriality and take young secondarily.

 Why do they nest without shade or shelter from elements?
 Why do they have white heads?

 Eagles tend to nest toward the tops of trees, or on open cliff faces, because they need a lot of room to fly in and out, especially when carrying large sticks.
 Denser leaves and brush might provide more protection, but it would also be more difficult for them to access and build nests.
 Either way, there is no foliage when eagles begin nesting in Iowa, Minnesota, and Wisconsin, regardless of where they are nesting.